Sneezing is a reaction to irritants and a way for the nose to get rid of germs. Nearly any particle can irritate the nose and cause a sneeze.

 It is not always possible to stop a sneeze.
 Many of the methods of stopping a sneeze involve finding ways to help prevent the reflex of sneezing in the first place.
 People may find success with one or more methods.

-People may need to consult their doctor if sneezing is excessive.
-They should also talk to a medical professional before taking any supplements or taking any new substance into the body.
+Some people may need to consult their doctor if their sneezing is excessive.
+They should also talk with a medical professional before taking any supplements or putting any new substance into their body.